Rare Greenland Shark Washes Ashore on Irish Coast for First Time

-An exceptionally rare Greenland shark, known for its potential lifespan of up to 500 years, has washed up on the Sligo shore, marking the first recorded stranding of the species on the Irish coast.
-The discovery has drawn significant attention due to the shark's unusual presence and age.
+An exceptionally rare Greenland shark, known for its lifespan of up to 500 years, has washed ashore in Sligo, Ireland.
+This marks the first recorded instance of the elusive species appearing on the Irish coast.

 Source Diversity